kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

 operators rarely catch the failure window before the controller detaches and re-attaches.

+There is a second root cause with the same symptom: kubelet can restart, or the node can reboot, while `UnmountDevice` / `NodeUnstageVolume` is still in progress ([#121937][]).
+Kubelet lets a pod be deleted once `TearDown` / `NodeUnpublishVolume` succeeds for all of the pod's volumes; it does not wait for the device-level unstage.
+A node drain during a storage network hiccup hits this window easily: the drain completes, the node reboots, and the global mount directory survives with its pod directory already gone.
+After restart, reconstruction scans only `/var/lib/kubelet/pods`, finds nothing for the volume, and the global mount is never visited again.
+No fallback keyed off the pod directory can recover it; recovery has to start from the global mount itself.

 The information needed to rebuild the spec is already available on disk: the global mount's `vol_data.json`, written by `csiAttacher.MountDevice`, already stores `volumeHandle` and `driverName`.
 With two more fields it is